-At the time of writing, Covid-19 restrictions still apply and mass gatherings of any kind are not permitted.
-Manchester Central Library looks forward to the safe removal of these restrictions and to welcoming visitors once again.
+At the time of writing, Covid-19 restrictions eased and Manchester Central Library looks forward to welcoming visitors once again.

 The Metrolink stop is right outside the main entrance to the library, there is a taxi rank around the corner and bus stops and railway stations are quite close by.